dOpensource/dsiprouter/docs/command_line_options.rst

 uninstall                            Uninstalls dSIPRouter
 ===================================  ======================================================================================================

-Refer to :ref:`installing dSIPRouter` to get the complete one line version of the command.
+Refer to :ref:'installing dSIPRouter<installing.rst>` to get the complete one line version of the command.